The History of Theta Sigma Tau

 The entrance of the United States into World War One left The Elms/Theta Sigma Tau with only two active members and so a temporary disbandment was the only course open to the fraternity.
 They closed and gave up at this time the beautiful residence on Hall Street which had been the home of the Elms for many years.

 With the end of the Great War, many members of The Elms Club/Theta Sigma Tau returned the fall of 1919.
-They restarted the organization, this time housed in a college owned building known as Sanford House (located at the site of the present Merriman House, the building currently occupied by Phi Kappa Pi).
+They restarted the organization, this time housed in a college owned building known as Sanford House located on Congress St across from the cemetery, just west of the Commons.

 The College's attitude towards fraternities and sororities had been slowly relaxing since the banning of these organizations in 1912.
 By 1927 open display of Greek letters and membership in these organizations was acceptable and so the men of Sanford House again openly displayed the fraternity's letters and crest.